HeDude/Freell/README.md

 Freell will be employed to design courses within open ELO environments like Moodle.
 User acceptance tests will gauge the satisfaction and efficacy from an end-user perspective.
-Concurrently, the correct prompting utilization by Learning Logic Modules (LLMs) will be assessed through a series of specified tests, ensuring an accurate reflection of the Freell syntax in promoting learning objectives.
+Concurrently, the correct prompting utilization by AI will be assessed through a series of specified tests, ensuring an accurate reflection of the Freell syntax in promoting learning objectives.

-### Learning Logic Module (LLM) Interaction Testing:
+### AI Interaction Testing:

-The interaction between Freell and LLMs will be thoroughly examined to ensure that learning prompting is accurately executed, thereby validating Freell’s practicality in real-world educational settings.
+The interaction between Freell and AI's will be thoroughly examined to ensure that learning prompting is accurately executed, thereby validating Freell’s practicality in real-world educational settings.